ThorbenJensen/pygon/README.md

 Installation
 ---

-REQUIREMENTS: python needs to be installed on your machine.

-* Download the project & unzip
+No installation needed, simply download the project & unzip
-* Browse to src folder
-* Run jargon.py

 Use
 ---
+### test

 ```
 cd <jargon-folder>/src